Varun487/AIAlgoTrading/devops/README.md

 ## Initialization and deployment scripts ![varunincomplete]
 - Initialize DB with required data `script`
   - Initialize schema in Django ![done]
+  - Create a stand alone Django app
-  - Clean up all previous data in DB ![done]
+  - Clean up all previous data in DB
-  - Add all Nifty 50 companies info ![done]
+  - Add all Nifty 50 companies info
-  - Add all Nifty 50 companies data from Yahoo Finance ![done]
+  - Add all Nifty 50 companies data from Yahoo Finance
-  - Add indicator type for BB ![done]
+  - Add indicator type for BB
-  - Add strategy type for BB ![done]
+  - Add strategy type for BB
-  - Add all different strategy configs ![done]
+  - Add all different strategy configs
   - Run all backtests on data
   - Add visualization types
 - Automated deployment to VM from local machine `script`